npes87184/npes87184.github.io/aboutme.md

 ### And more...

 <p class="about-contribution-text">
-I also contributed to many smaller open source projects.
-For more detail, check my <a href="https://github.com/npes87184">GitHub</a>!
+I also contributed to many smaller open source projects!
+For more detail, check my <a href="https://github.com/npes87184">GitHub</a>.
 </p>

 * <a class="github-button" href="https://github.com/pupuliao/JNovelDownloader" data-show-count="true" aria-label="Star pupuliao/JNovelDownloader on GitHub">Star</a> [JNovelDownloader](https://github.com/pupuliao/JNovelDownloader)